 St. Margaret’s Church Betley

-This revised statement was reviewed by the Parochial Church Council
+This revised document was reviewed by the Parochial Church Council on

 The Parochial Church Council (PCC) of St. Margaret’s Church Betley will take all reasonable care to ensure the safety of the children, young people and vulnerable adults for whom it bears responsibility.